 A 16-year-old boy was wounded in the most recent shooting in the Greater Grand Crossing neighborhood on the South Side.
 A gray or silver truck pulled up near the boy in the 1100 block of East 72nd Street, and a male inside fired shots.

 The most recent fatal shooting happened Sunday afternoon in the West Englewood neighborhood on the South Side.
 Officers responding to a call of a person shot about 2:30 p.m. in the 2000 block of West 69th Place found a 26-year-old man with a gunshot wound to the hip, police said.

-A body was found in a garbage can Monday morning in the South Side Englewood neighborhood.
+A 24-year-old man was fatally shot Friday afternoon in the South Side Englewood neighborhood.